 • The first Bibles, maps, flags, and ship sails were made from hemp paper.

 • The first draft of the Declaration of Independence (June 28, 1776) was written on hemp paper, as was the second draft (July 2, 1776).
 This was the document agreed to and released two days later on July 4, 1776.
-On July 19, 1776, Congress ordered the Declaration be copied and engrossed on parchment (animal skin) and this was the document actually signed by the delegates on August 2, 1776.
+On July 19, 1776, Congress ordered the Declaration be copied and engraved on parchment (animal skin); this was the document actually signed by the delegates on August 2, 1776.

-• Hemp paper lasts 50 to 100 times longer than most preparations of papyrus and was a hundred times easier and cheaper to make.
+• Hemp paper lasts 50 to 100 times longer than most preparations of papyrus and is one hundred times easier and cheaper to make.

 • Betsy Ross sewed the first American flag from hemp.

 • Hemp was poised to become a billion dollar crop in the U.S. in 1938 (just before World War II).